 Before Hornsby, take the M1 (Pacific Motorway) North towards Newcastle.
 And take one of three exits to the Hunter Valley Wine Region.

 Discover Balloon Aloft, for a bird’s-eye view of the Hunter Valley wineries and beyond, gently soar in a hot air balloon.
 The Hunter Valley offers the perfect backdrop for the flight of a lifetime.
 Their balloon flights last for approximately one hour and are followed by a delicious breakfast and champagne celebration at the famous Peterson House winery and Restaurant.

 If you are travelling in style, Cessnock Airport is the closest airport, based in the heart of the Hunter Valley wineries.
 It is only accessible by private charter and helicopters only.
 For domestic flights, Newcastle Airport is a 45-minute drive from the Hunter Valley Wine Country.
 Flights depart from Melbourne, Sydney, Gold Coast & Brisbane daily direct to Newcastle.

 The Hunter Valley is home to more cellar doors than any other wine region in Australia.
 One of the great pleasures of wine tasting is discovering what you like.
-From classic wines to those newer varieties, the Hunter Region has what you’re looking for.
-You can visit the wineries directly or in a group on a wine tour.
+From classic wines to those newer varieties you’re bound to find what you’re searching for.
+You can visit the wineries directly or in a group on a private wine tour of the Hunter Valley.
 Out of 150 wineries, it was hard to choose only 8.